Shamin Abas: Who Is Matt Lauer’s New Girlfriend?

 She Is Twice Divorced

-Abas has been married twice, and her last divorce was particularly messy.
+Abas has been married twice.
+Her last divorce was particularly messy.
 Abas was first married to a cosmetic dentist and later admitted “suburban life” didn’t suit her “well at all,” according to Radar Online.

 In documents obtained Radar Online, Abas filed for divorce from her last husband, restaurateur Frank Cilione, in 2007.
 She later cited financial burdens as part of the reason for the strain on her marriage, telling the Palm Beach Post, “My advice is never be married to someone in the restaurant business.
 We were under so much pressure with this huge release and financial responsibility.
 It played a huge part in the failure of our marriage.”